-In general, during the accumulation years, investors will have the following options for their accounts.
+In general, when investing during the accumulation years, investors will have the following options for their accounts.
 Each Canadian investment account has a corresponding US account (or vice versa).
 If you want to find out your Canadian or US equivalent account, check the chart below.

 |Savings Account||TFSA||Roth IRA|